gootik/hakicache/doc/haki.md

 Syntax - Used for all other cases.

-Beam - This is experimental and only works for OTP20+
+BEAM - This is experimental and only works for OTP20+
 <a name="types"></a>

 ## Data Types ##